Cloud Log Management and On-Premise: a feature guide

 - Access from anywhere: the web-based nature of Cloud solutions allows IT teams and SOCs to access logs and dashboards on the move, an increasingly relevant aspect in hybrid or remote working contexts.

-The Main Disadvantages of Cloud Log Management
+The main disadvantages of Cloud Log Management

 - Provider dependency: service availability depends on the provider’s uptime.
 A service outage could temporarily compromise visibility across the infrastructure.